Forien/foundryvtt-forien-armoury/README.md

 ## License

-Forien's Armoury is a module for Foundry VTT by Forien and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+Forien's Armoury is a module for Foundry VTT by Forien and is licensed under a MIT License.

-This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development from May 29, 2020](https://foundryvtt.com/article/license/).
+This work is licensed under Foundry Virtual Tabletop [EULA - Limited License for Package Development from March 2, 2023](https://foundryvtt.com/article/license/).

 _To the best of my knowledge, all content in this module is either made by me, publicly available under permissive license or falls under Fair Use.
 Please bring infractions or concerns related to my module to my attention by contacting me via email presented on my GitHub profile._